All Products

 Log on as a regular user of the Slurm-managed cluster

-• You can use an external IP address of a Service to log on to the head pod for long-term connections and scalability.
-This solution is suitable for scenarios in which long-term and stable connections are required.
-You can access the Slurm-managed cluster from anywhere within the internal network by using a Server Load Balancer (SLB) instance and its associated external IP address.
+• LoadBalancer Service: Use an external IP address of a Service to access the head pod.
+This method is suitable for long-term, stable connections.
+You access the Slurm-managed cluster from anywhere within the internal network by using a Classic Load Balancer (CLB) instance and its external IP address.

-Log on to the head pod by using an external IP address of a Service
+Log on to the head pod by using a LoadBalancer Service

-1. Create a LoadBalancer Service expose internal services in the cluster to external access.
+1. Create a LoadBalancer Service to expose internal services in the cluster to external access.
 For more information, see Use an existing SLB instance to expose an application or Use an automatically created SLB instance to expose an application.

 • The LoadBalancer Service must use an internal-facing Classic Load Balancer (CLB) instance.